ArentFox Schiff

-ArentFox Schiff LLP is a white shoe law firm and lobbying firm based in Washington, D.C. with offices in New York City, Boston, San Francisco, Los Angeles, Ann Arbor, and Lake Forest.
+ArentFox Schiff LLP is a white shoe law firm and lobbying firm based in Washington, D.C., with offices in New York City, Boston, San Francisco, Los Angeles, Ann Arbor, Chicago, and Lake Forest.
 It represents corporations, politicians, and nonprofit organizations.
-The firm is ranked 81st on the Vault.com Law 100 list of most prestigious law firms in the United States.

 In addition to its lobbying practice, it has practices in antitrust, corporate, environmental, intellectual property, litigation, real estate, tax law, bankruptcy, international trade, corporate finance, and ERISA matters.
-The firm also has special practice groups for certain industries, such as metaverse law, the automotive industry, construction, healthcare, hospitality, energy, non-profit organizations, media and entertainment, sweepstakes and loyalty programs, and life sciences.
+The firm also has specialized practice groups for specific industries, such as metaverse law, the automotive industry, construction, healthcare, hospitality, energy, non-profit organizations, media and entertainment, sports, and life sciences.

 History

 In 1944, Albert E. Arent joined the law practice of Henry J. Fox, and together they founded Arent Fox.
-Other founders Edwin L. Kahn, Harry M. Plotkin and Earl W. Kintner were added and the firm was called Arent, Fox, Kintner, Plotkin & Kahn.
+Other founders, Edwin L. Kahn, Harry M. Plotkin and Earl W. Kintner, were added, and the firm was renamed Arent, Fox, Kintner, Plotkin & Kahn.

-In 2022, it merged with Schiff Hardin.
+In 2022, the firm merged with Schiff Hardin.